Central Idea: The wise are humble. Doctrine: Humility is the foundation of prayer. Practical Application: The prayer of the beggar.

 - The beggar goes to his post each day because he never knows when the generous man will pass by.
 Thus, we pray every day, at set times, as we have determined beforehand, not according to how we are feeling at the moment.

-- Two thousand years of practical wisdom teach us about first and last thoughts: when we arise, we should offer the day we are about to live to God; when we are getting ready to retire, we should re-offer the day we have lived to Him.
+- Two thousand years of practical wisdom teach us about first and last thoughts: when we arise, we should offer to God the day we are about to live; when we are getting ready to retire, we should re-offer to Him the day we have lived.

 - That end-of-day prayer should include an examination of our day: thanksgiving for benefits received, contrition for sins.

-- We must eat everyday, so we should thank God for the food in which we share and the family or companions with which we share it.
-We say “Grace” because these are gifts.
+- We must eat everyday, so we should thank God for the food in which we share and the family or companions with whom we share it.
+We say “Grace” because both food and friends are gifts.

 - We are social beings and so we should pray for the needs of those around us.
-A just hierarchy of prayer is for the needs of the Church and our nation, the sick, and those dying.
+A just hierarchy of prayer is to remember the needs of the Church and our nation, the sick, and those dying.

 David Isaacs, Character Building: A Guide for Parents and Teachers (Dublin: Four Courts Press, 1984), p.
 255.